kaba-labs/.github/profile/README.md

 ## Security

-- [x] Build in NSM APIs (Network security monitoring)
+- [x] Built in NSM APIs (Network security monitoring)
 - [x] Built in EDR APIs (Endpoint Detection and Response)
   - A browser makes a great endpoint sensor.
 It has cross-platform low-level apis for everything.
 - [x] Built in DFIR APIs (Digital Ferensics and Incident Response)
-- [x] Activley return fake data to requests for personal information or any informationm.
+- [x] Activley return fake data to requests for personal information or any information.
 (Helps Prevent Identity Modeling and destroy existing ones)
 - [x] APIs for connecting third-party security tools
 - [x] Kaba Kage: Sandboxs on demand (server for streaming a viewport or anything over WebRTC)
   - [x] Kaba Kage: Sandbox Mode on Demand